 What Is An Electric Car?

 An electric car is built with an electric motor instead of a combustion engine.
-Often abbreviated as an “EV”, they are the answer to going “green” due to the fact that they have less running costs and are better for the environment.
+Often abbreviated as an “EV”, they are the answer to going “green” because they have less running costs and are better for the environment.

 How Do Electric Cars Work?